 - To enable a child to complete his or her education.

-The Court considers the following factors relevant when determining an application for child maintenance:
+The Court also considers the following factors to be relevant when determining an application for child maintenance:

 - the income, earning capacity, property and financial resources of the parents;